Load Bearing Wall Removal Cost

 Waste Removal

 There will be a lot of waste removal involved in a load bearing wall removal job.
-The amount will depend a lot upon the size of the wall.
+The amount will depend heavily on the size of the wall.
 However, the average cost for waste removal on this type of job is usually around £100 to £175.

 Floor Levelling